 - Chew Sugar-Free Gum – Gum can curb cravings and increase saliva production, both of which help to keep the appropriate amount of bacteria in your mouth.

-- Mouth Rinses – Mouth rinses are just another way to kill germs and protect your teeth on a daily basis.
+- Mouth Rinses – Mouth rinses are just another way to kill germs and protect your teeth daily.

 - Stop Small Problems – Finally, if a tooth begins to feel painful or something doesn’t feel right in your mouth, schedule a dentist appointment.
-Getting out ahead of small problems can help prevent larger issues like cavities or the need for a root canal.
+Getting out ahead of small problems can help prevent more significant issues like cavities or the need for a root canal.

-For more tips, or to setup an appointment with Dr. Brooks, contact his clinic today.
+For more tips, or to set up an appointment with Dr. Brooks, contact our clinic today.